HuseynA28/Data-Engineering_Bootcamp/Linux/Linux-part-2.md

 # Welcome to Linux Part II

-In this section, we explore more advanced Linux functions and command.
+In this section, we explore more advanced Linux functions and commands, focusing on the use of regular expressions (regex).
+This guide is designed with students in mind, offering practical examples for learning and mastering regex in Linux.

 ---

-## Regular Expressions in Linux
+# Regular Expressions in Linux

+## Overview
 Regular expressions (regex) are powerful tools for matching patterns in text.
-They are commonly used in Linux commands like `grep`, `sed`, and `awk` to search, filter, and manipulate text.
+They are widely used in Linux commands like `grep`, `sed`, and `awk` to search, filter, and manipulate text.
+Regex provides precise control to find, replace, and analyze strings in files.

 ---